izagawd/gen_map/README.md

 A `KeyConfig` picks the index and generation integers and how a key stores the two.
 A `MapConfig` picks the key config, where the slots live and what happens when a slot's generation runs out.
-It is implemented for slot types, usually for every `SlotItem` at once, so it can put bounds on the slots or on the values they hold.
+It is implemented for slot types, usually for every one at once as below.
+See
+[Limiting which maps can use a config](#limiting-which-maps-can-use-a-config).
 Maps whose configs pick the same key config share a key type.
 The default uses a `u32` index and a `u32` generation stored as two fields, keeps the slots in a `Vec`, and retires a slot whose generation runs out, so no stale key can ever match a new value.